tcgoetz/GarminDB/README.md

 ## Binary Release

 Binary releases are available for MacOS.
 Binary release for other platforms may be added.
 You can download releases from the [release page](https://github.com/tcgoetz/GarminDB/releases).

-For the MacOS binary release:
+Downloading and installing the MacOS binary release:
 * Download the release zip file and unzip it into a directory where you want to keep the program and run it from.
 * Follow the directions in the `Readme_MacOS.txt` in the zip file.